ConorIA/canadaHCDx/README.md

 ## Quick audit

-The `quick_audit()` function will return a tibble of the proportion of missing values for a station.
+The `quick_audit()` function will return a tibble listing the percentage or number of missing values for a station.
 For now, it has only been tested with daily data.
-The following code will return the proportion of missing values at Yellowknife Hydro:
+The following code will return the percentage of missing values at Yellowknife Hydro:

 ```r